Ubiquiti access control pricing

 Openpath’s mobile credentials are easier to manage, and more convenient.
 Once you enter a user into the system, all they need is the Openpath app to get in the door.
 Issuing and revoking credentials is instant, with no need to hand over a key card or replace lost credentials.

 Ubiquiti’s access control solution has two different reader options: Lite, which is a slim NFC and Bluetooth reader; and Pro, which is a round NFC and Bluetooth reader that also includes a high-definition camera and touchscreen functionality.
 At the time of this Ubiquiti access control review, the door access app is currently in development, so only NFC cards are supported for entry.

 The Ubiquiti access system is not as flexible when it comes to access methods and safety features in the post-pandemic workplace.
 With the onset of COVID-19, many property owners and businesses are prioritizing touchless entry as a way to make the workplace safer.
-The Ubiquiti readers do not support touchless capabilities at this time, and the Pro reader relies on a touchscreen for guest access and intercom functions.
+The Ubiquiti Lite reader features touchless capabilities, but does not authenticate the credential, making this a very insecure option for commercial spaces.
+The Pro reader relies on a touchscreen for guest access and intercom functions.
 While users will be able to unlock the door via a mobile app (once released), they still need to have their phone in-hand and open the app for the unlock to work.
 This is not only inconvenient, but also not a hands-free experience.